leopitt/drupal_ximilar_api/README.md

 - Remove images from the collection when they are deleted.

 ### As a developer I want
-- an easy way of adding and removing images from the collection
 - an easy way of seeing whether similar images exist in the collection to the one that I provide

 ### As a content editor I want
-- a page where I can sync my media library to Ximilar
 - a page where I can find and remove duplicate images that are in the Media Library
 - a page where I can check the library for a duplicate image in the Media Library to the one that I possess
 - a page where I can browse the contents of the Ximilar collection